 Degree Requirements

-M.S. students must complete at least 33 semester credit hours of courses, participate in the Summer Student Training Program and present at the Biostatistics Student Research Symposium.
-All M.S. students must pass an applied qualifying exam after completing required first-year courses.
+M.S. students must complete at least 33 semester credit hours of courses, and may participate in the Summer Student Training Program and present at the Biostatistics Student Research Symposium.
+All M.S. students must pass an applied qualifying exam after completing the following courses: BIOS 524, BIOS 601, BIOS 602, and BIOS 606.
 No thesis is required.

 M.S.
 Alumna Perspective - Sherry (Xiyu) Zheng